-Charlie Baeder, Executive Director – Charlie joined the BRCA as executive director in 2012.
-Before BRCA, he managed fish restoration projects, most recently as science manager for the Penobscot River Restoration Project, the largest dam removal project in the eastern United States.
+Charlie Baeder, Executive Director – Before Charlie became the executive director in 2012, he managed fish restoration projects as science manager for the Penobscot River Restoration Project, the largest dam removal project in the eastern United States.
 In this position, he worked with graduate university faculty, students, and consultants, and managed research in fish passage, water quality, geomorphology, and wetlands.
 He serves as treasurer for the Norcross Wildlife Foundation.
 Prior experience includes business and project management in several industries, and municipal experience as a town treasurer.
-He graduated from Colby College with degrees in Human Development and Sociology.
+He is a Colby College graduate with degrees in Human Development and Sociology.
 He lives with his family in the Belgrade Lakes watershed, on Long Pond, and enjoys four-season recreation throughout Maine.